agusmakmun/python.web.id/.ext/pages/services.md

 #### Exceptional

-> But, for some reason wee need to filter that product/sevice that will be advertise
+> But, for some reason wee need to filter the product/sevice that will be advertise
 > is not prohibited according islamic rules.
-It's contains with this belows:
+Which contains with this belows:

 |                                                       |                                               |
 |-------------------------------------------------------|-----------------------------------------------|